achtaitaipai/odyc-site/src/content/tutorial/en/07-the-sounds.md

 ---
-title: Les Sons dans le Jeu
+title: Sound in the Game
 base: |
   createGame({
     player: {